Grand Forks, North Dakota: Climate

-Due to its location in the Great Plains and its distance from both mountains and oceans, Grand Forks has a humid continental climate (Köppen: Dfb), USDA Plant Hardiness Zone 4a.
+Due to its location in the Great Plains and its distance from both mountains and oceans, Grand Forks has a warm-summer humid continental climate (Köppen: Dfb), USDA Plant Hardiness Zone 4a.
 It has four very distinct seasons and great variation in temperatures over very short periods of time.
 Its location in the flat Red River Valley makes the city susceptible to spring flooding from the Red River of the North, and year-round windy conditions.

 As there are no nearby mountain ranges or bodies of water to ameliorate the climatic conditions, Grand Forks lies exposed to numerous weather systems, including bitterly cold Arctic high pressure systems.
-The city has long, cold, and snowy winters.
+The city has long, very cold, and snowy winters.
 Summers are often warm to hot and often quite humid with frequent thunderstorms.
 Although warm weather normally ends soon after Labor Day, a few warm days sometimes occur as late as October.
 Spring and autumn are short and highly variable seasons.
 Record temperature extremes range from -43 F on January 11, 1912, to 109 F on July 12, 1936.

 The daily mean temperatures of the Grand Forks winters are associated with subarctic climates with frequent subzero temperatures.
-Due to the extended warm period of daily means above 50 F from May to September, the city's climate is still classified within the humid continental temperature range.
+Due to the extended warm period of daily means above 50 F from May to September, the city's climate is still classified within the warm-summer humid continental temperature range.
+Although its summers are warm, Grand Forks has experienced subfreezing temperatures in all 12 months.

 Demographics

+As of the 2023 American Community Survey, there are 25,894 estimated households in Grand Forks with an average of 2.11 persons per household.
+The city has a median household income of $63,838.
+Approximately 16.3% of the city's population lives at or below the poverty line.
+Grand Forks has an estimated 69.9% employment rate, with 39.2% of the population holding a bachelor's degree or higher and 95.7% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (91.4%), Spanish (1.9%), Indo-European (2.9%), Asian and Pacific Islander (1.8%), and Other (2.1%).

+The median age in the city was 29.4 years.

+2020 census

+As of the 2020 census, there were 59,166 people, 25,446 households, and 12,305 families residing in the city.
+The population density was 2121.6 PD/sqmi.
+There were 27,718 housing units at an average density of 993.9 PD/sqmi.
+The racial makeup of the city was 80.62% White, 4.77% African American, 2.84% Native American, 4.01% Asian, 0.05% Pacific Islander, 1.42% from some other races and 6.28% from two or more races.
+Hispanic or Latino people of any race were 4.99% of the population.